maxshafer/shafer-research-group/content/home/research_overview.md

                     </h4>
                     <div class="article-style">
                       <p></p>
-                      <p>We use aim to use a combination of traditional model organisms, as well as functional genomic, behavioural, molecular, and circuit based techniques to characterise novel sleep genes identified through our evolutionary comparisons.
+                      <p>We use aim to use a combination of traditional model organisms, as well as functional genomic, behavioural, molecular, and circuit based techniques to characterise novel sleep genes and circuits identified through our evolutionary comparisons.
                       </p>
                       <p></p>
                     </div>